 The interest payable on the Notes may be determined by reference to the Euro Interbank Offered Rate ('EURIBOR'), the Sterling Overnight Index Average ('SONIA'), the Secured Overnight Financing Rate ('SOFR'), the euro short-term rate ('€STR') or another reference rate (as defined in the applicable Final Terms), or another benchmark (each of these indices as well as any substitute, alternative or successor rate determined in accordance with Condition 5.2(f), including the applicable tenor and currency).
 Various benchmarks (including interest rate benchmarks that may apply to the Notes, such as EURIBOR, SONIA, SOFR and €STR) are the subject of ongoing regulatory reform (including as a result of Regulation (EU) 2016/1011 (the 'Benchmark Regulation') which entered into force on 1 January 2018 (see 'Nederlandse Waterschapsbank N.V. - Supervision and Regulation - European Supervision and Regulation - Benchmark Regulation').
-Further to these reforms, a transitioning away from the interbank offered rates ('IBORs') to 'risk-free rates' is expected.
-Given the uncertainty in relation to the timing and manner of implementation of any such reforms and in the absence of clear market consensus at this time, NWB Bank is not yet in a position to determine the reforms that will apply and the timing of applying such reforms.
+Further to these reforms, a transitioning away from the interbank offered rates ('BORs') to 'risk-free rates' is expected and, for certain IBORs, have already taken place.
+NWB Bank is actively monitoring developments in respect of such reforms and implementing them as and when appropriate.